Juphex/docker-ros/README.md

 Based on [docker-ubuntu-vnc-desktop](https://github.com/fcwu/docker-ubuntu-vnc-desktop).

-Provides access to a clean ROS installation.
+Provides access to a clean **ROS noetic** installation.
 Works and tested on Windows.

 ### Run Container
 This command runs a docker containe with the name dockerros.
 The (Windows) directory C:/ws is shared with  home/ubuntu/catkin_ws.